Closing the gender divide in digital health

 Partnering to elevate issues and drive change

-Transform Health works with partners to advance gender equity in digital health by elevating critical issues, shaping policy dialogue, and driving inclusive systems change.
-We focus on ensuring that digital health transformation is equitable, rights-based, and responsive to the needs of women and marginalised communities.
+Transform Health works with partners to advance gender equity in digital health – elevating critical issues, shaping policy dialogue, and driving inclusive systems change that is rights-based and responsive to the needs of women and marginalised communities.

-As part of this effort, Transform Health is a member of African Women in Digital Health, supporting the network’s mission to strengthen women’s leadership and promote gender-responsive digital health ecosystems across Africa.
+As a member of African Women in Digital Health, we support the network’s mission to strengthen women’s leadership and promote gender-responsive digital health ecosystems across Africa.

-To further amplify these conversations, Transform Health launched a podcast series during International Women’s Day 2025 and convened a webinar on “Inclusive by Design: Gender Equity in Digital Health Investments for Adolescent Girls and Young Women” during International Women’s Day 2026.
+We co-host convenings, campaigns, and dialogues that bring visibility to gender gaps and mobilise action – including a podcast series launched for International Women’s Day 2025 and a 2026 webinar on, “Inclusive by Design: Gender Equity in Digital Health Investments for Adolescent Girls and Young Women.